filecoin-project/filecoin-docs/content/en/get-started/store-and-retrieve/store-data/index.md

     The interactive deal assistant will now ask you some questions.

 {{< alert icon="warning" >}}
-If you get a error 'actor not found', it likely means this address has never had FIL or Datacap added to it.
+If you get an error 'actor not found', it likely means this address has never had FIL or Datacap added to it.
 You'll need to add some of either before you can do a deal.
 [Add Datacap](/get-started/store-and-retrieve/set-up/#filecoin-plus)
 [Add FIL](/get-started/store-and-retrieve/set-up/#adding-fil-to-your-wallet-or-using-filecoin-plus)
 {{< /alert >}}